Updated Card For TNA Against All Odds | 411MANIA

 Updated Card For TNA Against All Odds

-TNA has an updated lineup for Friday’s Against All Odds following Tuesday’s episode of WWE NXT.
+TNA has an updated lineup for Friday’s Against All Odds following Thursday’s episode of WWE NXT.
 You can see the card below for the show, which airs on June 6th live on TNA+:

 * TNA World Championship Match: Trick Williams vs. Elijah